Kenneth Paul Block: Early life

-Born in New Rochelle, he grow up in Larchmont, New York in the 1930s.
-Block was enthralled by the glamorous film stars of the era and by the great fashion artists then working for Vogue and Harper's Bazaar.
+Kenneth Paul Block was born in New Rochelle, New York, on July 26, 1924.
+He grow up in Larchmont, New York, in the 1930s.
+Block was enthralled by the glamorous film stars of the era and by the fashion artists then working for Vogue and Harper's Bazaar.
 Dance and music also influenced his developing artistic style.
 In 1945, he graduated from the Parsons School of Design.
+His long-term companion was Morton Ribyat.